 Add Some Flavor: Now it’s time to add a little bit of pizzaz to the recipe.
 I like the simplicity of this recipe so I just added a mixture of fresh and dry dill weed along with some of my favorite spices, and some dijon mustard and lemon juice.
 If you prefer a chicken salad with a little crunch, like I do, add the celery, or feel free to add in sliced apples, sliced grapes, dried cranberries or raisins.
 I’m sure any of those would be amazing!

 What Goes With Creamy Dill Chicken Salad?

 There are so many amazing dishes and sides that pair perfectly pair with this Creamy Dill Chicken Salad.
 I love having it on some whole wheat bread with a tomato slice and a sandwich slice dill pickle.
 The juiciness of the tomato and the crunch from the pickle compliment the chicken salad making the ideal sandwich.
-Add some chips or your favorite veggie on the side and you have a great lunch to add your menu.
+Add some chips or your favorite veggie on the side and you have a great lunch to add to your menu.

 You can also serve it as a chicken salad dip, with your favorite crackers.
 I recently stumbled upon some naan dippers and I’m obsessed with them!
 I love taking a few and spreading some chicken salad on top for a quick mid-day snack!

 The options are really endless when it comes to chicken salad because there’s no wrong way to eat it.
 Eat it plain with a fork, as a sandwich, or an appetizer.
 No matter your preference on how to eat this creamy chicken salad, you’re sure to love it!